openhwgroup/cva6/docs/block_details.md

 | mcycle              | 0xB00          | Machine cycle counter                                  |
 | minstret            | 0xB02          | Machine instruction-retired counter                    |
 | Performance Counter | 0xB03 -- 0xB9F | Machine performance-monitoring counter                 |

+We need to be careful when altering some of the register.
+Some of those registers would potentially lead to different behavior (e.g.: mstatus by enabling address translation).

 ### Interface